U.S. servicemen based in the U.K. attacked in Germany today.

 You have to pop it well in advance.

-And they were located in the bowels of the Truman Sports Complex in Kansas City beneath parking lot M, which is the lot between Royal Stadium, now Kaufman Stadium, and Arrowhead Stadium.
+I personally saw this when I worked for the Kansas City Royals, Volume Services with the Concessionaire, and they were located in the bowels of the Truman Sports Complex in Kansas City beneath parking lot M, which is the lot between Royal Stadium, now Kaufman Stadium, and Arrowhead Stadium.

-There's a big tunnel underneath, and you would walk back and forth between the two stadiums.
+You could walk back and forth between the two stadiums.

-Volume services operations were there, so they could service both stations.
+Volume Services operations were there so they could service both stations.

-And it was in there that I watched them, first time I'd ever seen it, pop popcorn on a massive.
+And it was in there that I watched them, first time I'd ever seen it, pop popcorn on a massive, I'd never seen kettles this big.

-I I I had never seen anything near this large to pop popcorn.
+I had never seen anything near this large to pop popcorn.

-One of the first things I did, and this is long before Center for the Science of Public Interest.
+One of the first things I did, and this is long before Center for the Science of Public Interest, these guys, you know, they're still eating peanut butter and jelly when this happened.

-So one of the first things I did after signing on with the Royals was go down there and get to know the concession people and how they worked and so forth, get to know them and all that.
+So one of the first things I did after signing on with the Royals was to go down there and get to know the concession people and how they worked and so forth, get to know them and all that.

-And I had a secret mission to walk out of there with some coconut oil to be able to take home and use it at home to pop popcorn, which they gladly eagerly gave me some.
+And I had a secret mission to walk out of there with some coconut oil to be able to take home and use it at home to pop popcorn, which they gladly, eagerly gave me some.

-I've always I was always amazed, why could you not buy this stuff retail?
+Why could you not buy this stuff retail?

-I was always, in fact, I've always been one of these people.
+In fact, I've always been one of these people.

 I want what we can't have.

-Industrial uses for products, you you you and I know full, for example, I would to this day would love to know, even though I saw it, I didn't take enough notice.
+For example, I would to this day would love to know, even though I saw it, I didn't take enough notice.

-You're gonna think I'm nuts.
+You're going to think I'm nuts.

-I played baseball and football and try as hard as she could.
+I played baseball and football, and try as hard as she could.

 My mother could never get grass stains out of anything.

-Bleach, tide, whatever it was.
+Bleach, tide, whatever.

 Faintly, but they're there.

-Every day those uniforms are brand spanking clean, look brand new every time they're put on.
+Look brand new every time they're put on.

-So I'm like, how does this happen?
+I'm going to, how does this happen?

 Why can't we do this at home?

-And sorry, it's not oxycle.
+And sorry, it's not OxyClean.

 Sorry, Billy, what was his name?